-In case you want more clarity on what is Splunk, then I recommend you to read this blog of mine, which will give you an understanding of Splunk and tell you why it is a necessity for companies having a huge infrastructure.
+In case you want more clarity on what is Splunk, refer to the Splunk Certification that will give you an understanding of Splunk and tell you why it is a necessity for companies having a huge infrastructure.

 Before I talk about how different Splunk components function, let me mention the various stages of data pipeline each component falls under.